Tag Archives: son

 ~ General Douglas MacArthur

 So, we just celebrated my son’s 34th birthday.
-After asking him what would he like to do or where would he like to go to celebrate, he shared that he simply wanted to be with family and wanted to celebrate at home.
-Such a humble request and oh, what a joy in fulfilling that request.
+After asking him what he would like to do or where he would like to go to celebrate, he shared that he simply wanted to be with family and wanted to celebrate at home.
+Such a humble request, and oh, what a joy in fulfilling that request.
 Because you see, Mama needed some respite too.
 We get so caught up in the blowing and going that we can minimize and forget the small stuff.
 Let’s face it, we are busy people.
 We can become too focused on counting the days instead of making the days count.

 Thank you for allowing me to continually share my journeys with you.